bryanthowell-tableau/tableau_tools/README.txt

 join_on = ds.define_join_on_clause(u'Super Store', u'region', u'=', u'Entitled People', u'region')
 ds.join_table(u'Inner', u'superstore_entitlements', u'Entitled People', [join_on, ])

 2.13 Creating and Modifying Parameters
+Parameters are actually stored in the TWB file as a special type of data source.
+They don't behave at all like other data sources, so they are modeled differently.
+If detected, the TableauParameters class will be created to

+If a data source does not have any parameters, you can add them in with your own definitions by instantiating a new TableauParameters object.

+TableauParameters(datasource_xml=None, logger_obj=None)

+When you pass None for the datasource_xml, the TableauParameters data source object is created, but it does not have any parameters yet.
+You'll need to create and manipulate them using TableauParameter objects, which you can create using the factory method

+TableauParameters.create_parameter()

+You need to explicitly add the newly create parameter object back using

+TableauParameters.add_parameter()

+Parameters have an numbering scheme, which is why you should create and add them through the TableauParameters factory methods rather than directly

+2.13.1 TableauParameter class

 3 tabcmd